RAPC-RSC2026/RAPC-RSC2026.github.io/index.markdown

 The hotel is located on the University of Birmingham Campus, and is a short <10 min walk away from the Molecualr Sciences Building.

-# FAQ
+# Organising Team
-Please get in touch via email: a.a.l.michalchuk@bham.ac.uk
+For any questions please get in touch by email:
+Dr Adam Michalchuk (University of Birmingham): a.a.l.michalchuk@bham.ac.uk Dr Xue Yong (University of Liverpool): Xue.Yong@liverpool.ac.uk Dr Miguel Paez-Perez (Imperial College London): m.paez-perez16@imperial.ac.uk